 PolarTREC opens windows to exciting, cutting-edge polar science for educators (formal and informal), researchers, classrooms, and the public.
 Join PolarTREC and discover the Polar Regions!
 There are many ways to participate in PolarTREC.

 Follow the Expeditions!

 Anyone can participate in PolarTREC by following the educators and researchers on their expeditions through the Virtual Base Camp.
-Virtual learning expeditions allow you to communicate directly with PolarTREC educators and researchers in the field, read teacher journals, ask questions to the team, view photo albums, and access classroom activities, podcasts, and video files.
+Virtual learning expeditions allow you to communicate directly with PolarTREC educators and researchers in the field, read educators' journals, ask questions to the team, view photo albums, and access classroom activities, podcasts, and video files.
 The Polar Regions are just a click away!

 Participate in PolarConnect events!

 PolarConnect transports students and the public to remote polar locations to learn about exciting polar science through real-time Internet presentations from the field.
 PolarConnect utilizes a videoconference platform called Zoom that supports online slide presentations, voiceover IP, audio, and text chat functions to allow for interaction with teachers and researchers during their PolarTREC expeditions.
 PolarConnect participants have the unique opportunity to ask questions to educators and leading researchers studying the polar regions.
 Participation and all materials are free!
 Learn more about PolarConnect and register for upcoming events here.

 Become a Member of ARCUS!

 Become an individual member of the Arctic Research Consortium of the United States and contribute to PolarTREC and other education and outreach programs.
 Membership in ARCUS enables you to participate in the world’s leading community promoting discovery and understanding of the Arctic and informing sound decisions related to the Arctic.
 Your support and contributions enable interdisciplinary thinking, acting, and education that lead to the development of highly collaborative partnerships.
-ARCUS members form the core of our extensive network, which enables increased understanding of this critical and dynamic region.
+ARCUS members form the core of our extensive network, which enables an increased understanding of this critical and dynamic region.
 Our members include organizations and individuals who are making valuable contributions to Arctic research.